Skip to content

 GNSS

-Precise position, fast
+Precise position, quickly

-The beacon transmits its precise position within the first minutes, instead of leaving satellites to triangulate.
+The beacon transmits its precise position within the first minutes, instead of leaving the satellites to triangulate.
 Non-negotiable today.

 AIS

-Local tracking
+Local detection

 RLS